 Christmas: Christmas is another good time of year to get a bargain.
 Christmas is the busiest time of year for retailers and the bike industry is no exception.
 Many retailers will try to clear old stock that didn't sell at the end of financial year period or add sweeteners such as a pair of shoes or a computer in the spirit of Saint Nic.

 Demo's or floor stock: Most bikes shops will order stock in bulk to keep costs down and have display models that people can view and test ride.
 Once these bikes have served their purpose they are sold at a greatly reduced price to account for the usage.
 These bikes are normally well maintained and aside from having a few kilometres on the odometer, they are virtually brand new.

-Local Bike Shop: More often then not, bike shops will come to the table with a deal or price that makes both parties happy.
-Shopping locally allows you to talk to someone, check out the bike and take it for a ride.
+Local Bike Shop: More often than not, bike shops will come to the table with a deal or price that makes both parties happy.
+Shopping locally allows you to talk to someone with expertise, check out the bike and take it for a ride.
 You may pay a small premium but you will most likely end up saving money compared to an online purchase as most shops will include a bike fit and ongoing servicing with a sale.
-Good bike shops know the bike and the brand, and will work hard to make you happy and keep you as a customer.
+Good bike shops know the bike and the brand and will work hard to make you happy and keep you as a customer.